-The mutual aid coordinator should work with the Department Liaison and the Funeral Liaison to request and coordinate any assistance from outside law enforcement agencies needed for but not limited to:
+The mutual aid coordinator should work with the Department Liaison and the Funeral Liaison to request and coordinate any assistance from outside law enforcement agencies needed for, but not limited to:

-(a) Traffic control during the deceased member's funeral.

-(b) Area coverage so that as many Napa Valley College Police Department members can attend funeral services as possible.
+- (a) Traffic control during the deceased member's funeral. - (b) Area coverage so that as many Napa Valley College Police Department members can attend funeral services as possible.

-The mutual aid coordinator should perform the coordinator's duties in accordance with the Outside Agency Assistance Policy.
+The mutual aid coordinator should perform his/her duties in accordance with the Mutual Aid and Outside Agency Assistance Policy.